Snowflake-Labs/sfquickstarts/site/sfguides/src/build_a_data_clean_room_in_snowflake/build_a_data_clean_room_in_snowflake.md

 ...
 And then continue likewise for the remaining sections.

-Negative
+> aside negative
+>
-: I would encourage you to resist the tempation to start skipping forward without taking the time to look at the corresponding video sections.
+>  I would encourage you to resist the tempation to start skipping forward without taking the time to look at the corresponding video sections.
 I've designed this Quickstart to work hand-in-hand with the video, which contains a lot of explanation that you'll miss if you skip over it now.

 Alright, let's begin...